tanel3203/mockserver/README.md

 _Expected:_ When requesting `<env.var>/hello/world/15` will then return the json content of the response field from the mockserver instead of the external service.

-_Note:_ postgres is set up to connect to localhost using `host.docker.internal` (change this to `localhost` when running without docker locally) which only works on mac.
+_Note1:_ postgres is set up to connect to localhost using `host.docker.internal` (change this to `localhost` when running without docker locally) which only works on mac.
 Replace with another postgres docker container or a postgres host running on a server or  google for alternative solutions.

+_Note2:_  go to channel.dart and change the postgres connection info (user, pass, db name) to match what you have created for your locally running postgres db.

 ## run